 Often, the transportation programs of human services agencies are not enough to satisfy all transportation needs.
-In these cases, agencies have succeeded in coordinating with CityLink, CityLink, and WeCare to provide additional rides.
+In these cases, agencies have succeeded in coordinating with CityLink, CityLift, CountyLink, and WeCare to provide additional rides.
 This effort is one of the primary goals of the Heart of Illinois Human Services Transportation Plan (HSTP) committee.
-More information about the HSTP program can be found later in this section under the Coordinated Table MC-1 Peoria Area Human Service Agencies Planning header.
+More information about the HSTP program can be found later in this section under the Coordinated Planning header.

+Table MC-1 Peoria Area Human Service Agencies